 - 12. For each station determine the emitter spacing and the number of emitters per plant - Calculate the average number of emitters by counting along a number of plants.
 The number may not be a whole number.
+This may also be determined by calculating this number across a whole block using total emitters [total lateral length divided by emitter spacing, divided by plant density (plants /m)]

 - 13. Identify the type(s) of filter fitted - 14.
-Check filters and note nature and degree of contamination or blockage - 15.
+Check filters [ideally noting pressure differential across the filter when running] and note nature and degree of contamination or blockage of the filter element - 15.
 Determine when filters were checked or cleaned and the frequency of flushing